AdamWilsonLabEDU/SpatialDataScience/Project.md

 ### Project Proposal

-The project proposal will be 1 page or less and include the following:
+The project proposal will  about 1 page in length and include the following:

 1. Introduction to problem/question
 2. Links to inspiring examples:  Include links and screenshots of a few (~3-5) example graphics found on the internet that convey what you want to do.
 Include a few sentences about why you selected each link.